 START, STOP, CONTINUE :

 Ask students to write the words START, STOP, CONTINUE on a sheet of paper with room between each one for them to write comments.
-Under START, ask students to identify what they would like you, the TA, to start including in tutorials/labs.
-Under STOP, ask students to identify what they wish you, their TA, would stop doing.
-Under CONTINUE, ask students to identify what they find helpful and enjoyable in the tutorial/lab.
+Under START, ask students to identify what they would like you, the instructor, to start including in the course.
+Under STOP, ask students to identify what they wish you, their instructor, would stop doing.
+Under CONTINUE, ask students to identify what they find helpful and enjoyable in the course.
 If you prefer to prepare a sheet for your students to fill out, see START STOP CONTINUE.

 Classroom Assessment Techniques (CATs) :